Rajit13/Star-Maps-101-and-Practices/README.md

 - Fork this repository.
 - Make changes in a separate branch.
-- Create a pull request with adequate description of changes.
+- Create a pull request with an adequate description of changes.

 For interested contributors who are not familiar with these terms, the QGIS-documentation repo explains these steps in detail for people making their [first contribution](https://github.com/gitty-coder/QGIS-Documentation/blob/master/docs/documentation_guidelines/first_contribution.rst).